sherwin7/Question-analyzer/README.md

 ```

 #### Step-2
-Check python-3 is inatalled then install pip manager for python-3 and install virtual environment.
+Check `python-3` is installed then install `pip` manager for python-3 and install `virtual environment`.
 ```bash
 #Checking python is installed
 python3 --version